gabriela99/Wrangle-Analyze-WeRateDogs-Data/README.md

 You need some configuration before starting Jupyter notebook remotely.
 See [Running a notebook server](http://jupyter-notebook.readthedocs.io/en/stable/public_server.html).

+### Libraries

+To ensure the project runs correctly, ensure you have the following libraries installed:

+    - pandas
+    - numpy
+    - requests
+    - os
+    - tweepy
+    - json
+    - datetime
+    - seaborn
+    - polynomial
+    - matplotlib

 ### Opening the notebook

 Once Jupyter is running in your browser, find and open the wrangle_act.ipynb file.